 The air filter element should be replaced at the intervals specified in the periodic maintenance and lubrication chart.
 Replace the air filter element more frequently if you are riding in unusually wet or dusty areas.

 - 1. Remove the rider seat.
 (See page 3-19.)

-- 2. Remove panels B and D. (See page 6-6.)
+- 2. Remove panels A and B. (See page 6-6.)

-- 3. Remove the bolts.
+- 3. Remove the fuel tank bolts.

 1. Bolt